talha131/onCrashReboot/content/ict/ICT Integration/Demerits of using ICT in Education.md

 ---
-title:Demerits of using ICT in Education
+title: Demerits of using ICT in Education
 ---

 ### Cost